microsoft/pai/pai-management/doc/cluster-bootup.md

 ### Step 1.
 Prepare the quick-start.yaml file <a name="c-step-1"></a>

+Prepare the file under dev-box folder:/pai/pai-management/quick-start

+There is a example file under path: /pai/pai-management/quick-start/quick-start-example.yaml

 An example yaml file is shown below.
 Note that you should change the IP address of the machine and ssh information accordingly.

 ```yaml
 # quick-start.yaml